2ndcouteau/ft_linux/Roadmap.md

 * Run 6.* installation
 	* 6.7 to 6.9 DONE
-	* 6.10 Tools chain adjustment
+	* 6.10 Tools chain adjustment Done
+	* 6.11 to 6.19 install all binaries

 ### Done:
 * Error with the pass